-What’s better than a high-voltage neighborhood Christmas light display for some megawatt holiday fun?
-Delight your little elves at these Atlanta-area winter wonderlands, brought to you by families with some serious spirit.
-Read on to shed light on our seven favorite festive homes around town.
+We could all use some high-voltage cheer this holiday season, and with these megawatt neighborhood Christmas light displays—where you never have to leave your car—you’re sure to flip the switch on some family fun.
+These Atlanta-area winter wonderlands are brought to you by families with some serious spirit.
+Read on to shed light on our favorite festive homes around town.

 Ashebrooke Night of Lights

-This Cumming neighborhood lights up their streets and homes every evening in December, raising money for local causes.
+This Cumming neighborhood lights up their streets and homes in a spectacular way one night in December, raising money for local causes.
+This year's event will be held on Dec.
+20 at 6 p.m.
 Hit it on the magical night of lights for a chance to see Santa, a live nativity scene, falling snow, and hot cocoa.
-Find out details about this year's magical night—as well as information about visiting throughout December—on their website.
+Find out details about this year's magical night—as well as information about visiting throughout December—on their Facebook page, or follow them on Instagram.

 Nearest major intersection: